Visyond/website-hugo/site/content/hexCaseStudies/_index.md

 case:
   - alt: Telecom Vendor Logo
     caseDescr: >-
-      How a Leading Ericsson Accelerates Their Business Case Workflow by 80% and Empowers Their Customers with Visyond
+      How Ericsson Accelerates Their Business Case Workflow by 80% and Empowers Their Customers with Visyond
     caseIco: /img/Ericsson_logo_250w.png
     caseLink: >-